 Administrative Policy and Procedure for Student Academic Complaints

-If a student has a complaint or grievance the Student Ombuds is available to assist.
-First review the matter with the instructor in an attempt to resolve the issue immediately.
+If a student has a complaint or grievance, the Student Ombuds is available to assist.
+First, review the matter with the instructor to resolve the issue immediately.
 If the matter is not resolved immediately, the student may discuss the matter with the departmental chairperson before lodging a formal complaint.
-The student may also consult with the Student Ombuds in an attempt to achieve informal resolution.
+The student may also consult with the Student Ombuds to achieve an informal resolution.

 Please refer to the administrative policy for student complaints if you have further questions.